snotskie/ttrpg/md/index.md

 **⚠️ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline.
 With a high Hurry Stat you find that your body moves easily to keep you safe from danger.
 With a low Hurry Stat you might freeze up more often than you'd like.

-**⏳ History:** Narrative touchstones representing your unique specializations, skills, proficiencies, hardships, and other aspects covered by your character's backstory and the history of their people, but not covered by or more specific than the other Basic Stats above.
+**⏳ History:** Narrative touchstones representing your unique specializations, skills, proficiencies, hardships, and other aspects covered by your character's backstory and the history of their people, but not covered by or more specific than the other Stats above.
 With a high History Stat you have achieved the specialized training you set out to achieve.
 With a low History Stat your specific worries and weaknesses seem to creep up more often.

 ### Character Creation: Step One!
 <!-- _class: creation -->